softwarepatterns/am/README.md

 * Explicit error modeling using Problem Details
 * Token-based authenticated sessions
 * Automatic access-token refresh
-* No runtime dependencies
-* No side effects on import
+* No runtime dependencies or side effects on import

 ---